backdrop-contrib/date_ical/README.txt

 http://kigkonsult.se/downloads/index.php#iCalcreator and extract the zip file.
 Inside that file you'll find iCalcreator.class.php.
 Copy that file to a folder in your Drupal site named "sites/all/libraries/iCalcreator".
+Then clear the cache on your site, by using either "drush cc all" or logging in to your site and going to Configuration -> Development -> Performance and click the "Clear all caches" button.
+This is necessary because libraries are cached, and you may see confusing behavior from Date iCal if the iCalcreator library gets cached at a bad time.

 To confirm that iCalcreator is installed correctly, log in to your Drupal site and navigate to the admin/reports/status page.
 If the row titled "Date iCal" is